Poland – a very short introduction – part 2, today

 Even though I mentioned that the partitions are still visible among the Polish, it is possible to group some characteristics which are common for my compatriots.
 There are these which make us all happy of being who we are, and those which we would wholeheartedly disagree with.

-The model is much more complicated than these few sentences you have just read; I know that it seems almost contradictory to other things I mentioned.
-You can either follow the link to read and explore subject on your own or ask to schedule a session with me to learn how to work and live among the Polish.
-Remember, this post is not supposed to replace learning session.
+The Hofstede model is naturally much more complex than these few sentences suggest, and some aspects may even seem contradictory to what I’ve mentioned earlier.
+You can follow the link to explore the subject in more depth on your own or consider scheduling a session with me to learn how to work and live effectively among the Polish.
+Keep in mind, this post is not intended to replace a full learning session.

 Leave a Reply